CrossTheRoadElec/Phoenix6-Examples/README.md

 ## Application specific examples

+- SwerveWithPathPlanner
+    - Provides a basic example with the Phoenix 6 Swerve API integrated with PathPlanner's path following for autonomous movement.
-- SwerveWithPathPlanner (Java only)
+- SwerveWithChoreo (Java only)
-    - Provides a basic example with the Phoenix6 Swerve API integrated with PathPlanner's path following for autonomous movement.
+    - Provides a basic example with the Phoenix 6 Swerve API integrated with Choreo's path following for autonomous movement.